 - the ‘surprisingly high level of dynamical excitation’ of the objects – they have highly elliptical orbits at various angles to the ecliptic plane, not, as expected, circular orbits all close to the plane;

-- the existence of more ice bodies, known as the “scattered disc”, that extend in similarly erratic orbits beyond the Kuiper Belt and are essentially a continuation of it.
+- the existence of more icy bodies, known as the “scattered disc”, that extend in similarly erratic orbits beyond the Kuiper Belt and are essentially a continuation of it.

-The largest Kuiper Belt Objects (KBOs) are Eris, Pluto, Makemake and Haumea, all classified as dwarf planets.
+The largest Kuiper Belt Objects (KBOs) are Pluto, Makemake and Eris, all classified as dwarf planets.
+Several others are suspected to be of similar size.
 The icy moons of Neptune and Uranus may also have been former members of the Kuiper Belt, as may some of the Centaurs.
-Just as with the asteroid belt, the vast number of bodies is thought to reflect the outcome of collisions between larger bodies.
+As with the asteroid belt, the vast number of bodies is thought to reflect the outcome of collisions between larger bodies.
 Thus the present state of the Kuiper Belt does not reflect its primeval state, and its more recent history may be one of disaggregation rather than aggregation.

 The composition of the KBOs has to be inferred from their surface composition.
-This is not a straightforward matter, since a variety of events and influences has undoubtedly complicated the chemistry, such as interaction with the interstellar medium and polymer-producing cosmic rays.
-In addition, a number of very ancient glaciations in Earth history suggest that the solar system may have passed through an interstellar molecular cloud, consisting of molecules and compounds of hydrogen, carbon, nitrogen and oxygen.
+This is not straightforward, since a variety of events and influences, such as interaction with the interstellar medium and polymer-producing cosmic rays, has complicated the chemistry.
+Pluto is one third water and two-thirds rock.

-The little we know about KBO surfaces conforms with such a scenario.
-In simple terms, the surfaces of the largest bodies are mainly nitrogen and methane (CH4), whereas the surfaces of the small to medium-sized objects are mainly water-ice.
-Since most of the smaller bodies are fragments of larger ones and therefore younger, it is the surfaces of the smaller bodies that more closely approximate the interior composition.
-KBOs therefore probably consist predominantly of water.
+In simple terms, the surfaces of the largest bodies are mainly nitrogen and methane (CH4) whereas the surfaces of the small to medium-sized objects are mainly water-ice.
+Most of the smaller bodies are fragments of larger ones and therefore younger.
 Some of the water ice is crystalline and must have formed in temperatures well above those now prevailing.
-This may not have been that long ago, for cosmic rays will reduce crystalline ice to an amorphous state within 0.1–1.0 million years.
+This may not have been long ago, for cosmic rays will reduce crystalline ice to an amorphous state within 0.1–1.0 million years.

-The substantial amount of ammonia (NH3) and methane in the atmospheres of Jupiter, Saturn, Uranus and Neptune may also be residue from a molecular cloud.
-They also contain large quantities of water (as do all moons large and cold enough to retain such volatiles).
+The atmospheres of Jupiter, Saturn, Uranus and Neptune also contain substantial amount of ammonia (NH3), methane and water (as do all moons large and cold enough to retain such volatiles).

 In view of the problems associated with the nebula hypothesis, it is reasonable to ask whether a creation-based approach might not offer a better interpretation.
-The obvious alternative would be to understand the Kuiper Belt as the remnant of a created aqueous cocoon around the solar system.
+One alternative would be to understand the Kuiper Belt as consisting of rocky material from an exploded planet plus the remnant of a created aqueous cocoon around the solar system.

 It is noteworthy that many pre-scientific peoples had a tradition that a celestial ocean existed above the terrestrial one.
 The Egyptians, for example, visualised the sun as travelling through the sky in a boat.
-The creation myth of Babylon, Enuma Elish, visualised the goddess of the deep being split in two to form an upper ocean and a lower.
-According to the Hebrews, the space encompassing the solar system was created by separating the primordial deep into two bodies of water, one under the firmament and the other above it.
+The creation myth of Babylon, Enuma Elish, visualised the goddess of the deep being split in two to form an upper ocean and a lower one.
+According to the Hebrews, the space encompassing the solar system was created by separating the primordial deep into one body of water under the firmament and another above it.

-Thus it may be possible to solve some of the mysteries of the solar system’s past by combining ancient tradition and modern astronomical knowledge.
-Initially these waters existed in the gas phase, forming a protective, nebulous, slowly rotating circumambient shell not unlike the spherical shape postulated for the ‘Oort cloud’.
+Combining ancient tradition and modern astronomical knowledge, we could surmise that these waters initially existed in the gas phase, forming a protective, nebulous, slowly rotating circumambient shell not unlike the spherical shape postulated for the ‘Oort cloud’.
 Over time, much of this water diffused inwards under the influence of the Sun’s gravity, the shell contracting into an annular disc.
 By 4.568 Ga ago in geological time interplanetary space may have hosted a substantial volume of water.
 In the course of diffusion, some of this water showered onto the planets, hence the large volume of water attracted by Mars in its Noachian period and the evidence of ubiquitous water elsewhere.
 Further out, cooling and electrostatic sticking caused the droplets to consolidate into small bodies of ice.

 Creation theory postulates a nebulous spherical envelope, evolution theory, a spherical cloud.
 For ease of calculation, and because of the ‘metre-size barrier’, simulations within the latter framework begin at the point where orbiting objects are 1–10 km in size.
 The bodies merge and grow on relatively short timescales, with the orbits of the smallest increasing in eccentricity, after which accretion proceeds more slowly.
 Only a few objects reach the size of Pluto.
 Collisions between the smaller bodies remaining then produce debris instead of mergers, grinding away until eventually 90% or more of the initial material is eliminated.
 Such reconstructions leading up to the Kuiper Belt’s present form, which seem reasonable enough, are equally valid within a creation framework.

-Shock fronts from planetary explosions will have entrained water as well as rock fragments.
-If so, when the fragments hit Venus, Mars and Earth, the bombardment would have been accompanied by heavy rainfall.
+Shock fronts from planetary explosions will have entrained water, or ice, as well as rock fragments.
+If so, when the fragments hit Venus, Mars and Earth, the bombardment would have been accompanied by considerable rainfall.
 Earth’s case was slightly different, since its dry upper atmosphere had previously absorbed the water diffusing through space, retarding precipitation.
 As asteroids ripped through the atmosphere, the stored water added to the deluge.
 At the same time the pillars supporting the dry land collapsed.
 Vast amounts of subterranean water surged to the surface.
-By the end of the cataclysm the whole planet was submerged, and, as we noted, it was to remain mostly submerged throughout the Archaean.
+By the end of the cataclysm the whole planet was submerged, and, as we noted, was to remain mostly submerged throughout the Archaean.

 There is a strong argument, therefore, that much of the water discovered around the lunar poles in 2009 was water from the event popularly known as Noah’s Flood.